CARTAvis/manual_source/source/analysis_tools.rst

    The profile fitting function is not available when there are multiple profiles plotted in the spectral profiler widget.
 Please ensure that there is only one profile in the plot in order to use the profile fitting function.

 .. note::
-   In future releases, the spectral profile fitting function will be enhanced by referencing line catalog so that the relative positions of the model components can be locked.
+   In future releases, the spectral profile fitting function will be enhanced by referencing the line catalog so that the relative positions of the model components can be locked.
 Line width and relative amplitude can be constrained too.